CasualYT31/WebWars/src/types/README.md

 3. **Environment**:
    a.
 Same as Weather except Weather and Environment are switched around.
 4. **Faction**:
    a.
-Commander: Name of the primary commander currently leading this faction.
+Commander: Name/s of the commander/s currently leading this faction.
+Commander name lists will always list the primary commander first.
    b.
-Weather: current weather.
+Weather: current weather/s.
    c.
 Environment: current environment.
    d.
 Faction: N/A\*.
    e.
 Movement - Weapon: N/A^.
 5. **Movement**:
    a.
-Commander: blank, unless the unit that has this movement type is owned by a faction, in which case the name of the primary commander leading the faction that owns the unit that has this movement type.
+Commander: blank, unless the unit that has this movement type is owned by a faction, in which case the name/s of the commander/s leading the faction that owns the unit that has this movement type.
 (In the original Advance Wars, all units required an owner, but on reflection this limitation seems needless, in fact I believe Advance Wars By Web has a hacky method of allowing ownerless units and it is used sometimes by map makers, so providing a proper way to achieve this could be useful).
    b.
-Weather: current weather.
+Weather: current weather/s.
    c.
 Environment: current environment.
    d.
 Faction: blank, or the name of the faction that owns the unit that has this movement type.
    e.
 Movement: N/A\*.